vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 * `tanzu-ako-for-workload-L7-ingress`: Use this ADC only if you would like to enable NSX Advanced Load Balancer L7 ingress on workload cluster.
 Otherwise, leave the cluster labels empty to apply the network configuration from default ADC `install-ako-for-all`.

-### <a id="sharedako"> </a> Configure AKO Deployment Config (ADC) for Shared Services Cluster
+### <a id="sharedako"> </a> Configure AKODeploymentConfig (ADC) for Shared Services Cluster

 As per the defined architecture, shared services cluster uses the same control plane and data plane network as the management cluster.
-Shared services cluster control plane endpoint uses `TKG Cluster VIP Network`, application loadbalancing uses `TKG Management Data VIP network` and the virtual services are deployed in `tanzu-mgmt-segroup-01` SE group.
-This configuration is enforced by creating a custom AKODeploymentConfig (ADC) and applying the respective `AVI_LABELS` while deploying the shared services cluster.
+Shared services cluster control plane endpoint uses `TKG Cluster VIP Network`, application loadbalancing uses `TKG Management Data VIP network` and the virtual services are deployed in `sfo01m01segroup01` SE group.
+This configuration is enforced by creating a custom AKO Deployment Config (ADC) and applying the respective `NSXALB_LABELS` while deploying the shared services cluster.

 The format of the AKODeploymentConfig YAML file is as follows.